hakiminazli/hakiminazli/README.md

 # Hi there - 👋
 My name is Hakimin Azli, and I'm a recent graduate from Universiti Teknologi Malaysia, where I received my Bachelor's degree in Computer Science - Software Engineering.
-I'm excited to announce that I've recently been employed at one of the top insurance company, where I'll be working as an Analyst(Java Backend).
+I am now currently be working as an Analyst(Java Backend).
+Therefore, I need to brush up my Java skills, mastering the fundamentals and experiencing hands on project in Spring boot app development.
+To achieve that, I currently learning the Java and Spring Boot through Udemy and LinkedIn Learning.
+Hence, I really hope that I am able to master the knowledge, contribute to a company and involves in a lot of projects so that I will gain a lot of experiences and skills.

 ## About Me